 Now that modern vehicles exterior coatings are made up of a primer, a coloured coating of paint, and a protective clear coat.
 The dangers of breaking through the layer of your vehicles clear coat, is that your vehicles paint is going to age a whole lot faster.
 The purpose of the clear coat is to protect the underlying coloured base coat which is the paint, from direct sunlight or from the UV light and physical damage so the vehicle paint condition will stay the same of a number of years.
 Once the protective layer (Clear Coat) is removed, the paint or the color coat will eventually fade from heat, UV, and light exposure – very prone in hot temperatures.
 The primer is technically designed to adhere on to the metal and provide a surface for the paint.
 If this is exposed, it will draw in moisture which can cause further damage to the car’s paint.
 This is where a ceramic coating may prove to be an ideal solution to maintain your paintwork as a means of preventative measures.

 Knowing when to service your car and how often to service a car can prevent the common problems above and keep the car service price down.
 If your car has any issue listed above, immediately consult a car repair professional.
-Prompt action can lower your car service price.
+Prompt action can lower your car service price and really preserve the market value of your car in the long term.

 Car Care Advice For The Everyday Driver & Enthusiast